 Proceeding with a case against a full time active military member without a court order is a violation of the SCRA.
 Penalties for violating the SCRA include fines, restitution and even jail time.

-To find out of someone service members is on active duty — or was on active duty on as of a specific date — use the Servicemembers Civil Relief Act Centralized Verification Service.
+To find out if the subject of your dispute is full-time active military — or was on active duty on as of a specific date — use the Servicemembers Civil Relief Act Centralized Verification Service.

 We provide guaranteed military status verifications, usually within 24 hours.
+These documents provide proof of your attempt to determine whether the plaintiff is in the Army, Navy, Air Forces, Marines, National Guard or another type of military member.
 You can use these verifications to quickly move your court case forward.
 You can even order an affidavit from us to take with you to court.

 Without a military status verification from a reliable source, your case may be continued, and lost time is lost money.
 Rely on SCRACVS.